-I've stuck with my simple drop biscuit recipe for so many years, that I forgot just how easy regular cut out biscuits can be!
+I’ve stuck with my simple drop biscuit recipe for so many years that I forgot just how easy regular cut-out biscuits can be!

 Easy Homemade Biscuits

-Using A Food Processor
+Using A Mixer

 Mixing Dough by Hand